 From the time of its inception, the Aristotelian-Ptolemaic Model was widely accepted as the Cosmological model of the universe.
-I mean, this model ruled the heart of all the physicists and astronomers for more than 15 centuries.
+I mean, this model ruled the heart of all physicists and astronomers for more than 15 centuries.

 First, for the astronomers of those times, the sun appears to be revolving around the earth once per day.
 Hence, making day and night on earth.

-Second, from the perspective of the Earthlings, Earth definitely seemed to be unmoving.
+Second, from the perspective of the Earthlings, Earth seemed to be unmoving.
 Therefore, for them, the geocentric theory was factually correct.

 Must read, Geocentrism vs Heliocentrism in Tabular Form

 To put it differently, whatever observations ancient astronomers were getting were in direct relation to the Earth-Centered Universe.

 That’s why the question pops out, that if everything was going great.
 Then, what led to the demise of the Aristotelian-Ptolemaic Model of the universe.

 It is not a hidden fact, that the Mars retrograde issue had been known from the time of Ptolemy himself.
 Although, he used the concept of epicycle and Deferent to explain the retrograde motion of the planets.